Psalm 121 – The God Who Keeps and Helps

 · We stand in the Lord (Philippians 4:1).

 b.
 He who keeps you: This is the first of six times in this short psalm that the Hebrew word shamar (translated keeps and preserve) is used.
-The theme is that God will watch over His people as a watchman watches the city or the party of travelers.
+The theme is that God will watch over His people as a watchman watches over the city or the party of travelers.

 i.
 “This psalmist is so absorbed in the thought of his Keeper that he barely names his dangers.
 With happy assurance of protection, he says over and over again the one word which is his amulet against foes and fears.
 Six times in these few verses does the thought recur that Jehovah is the Keeper of Israel or of the single soul.”
 (Maclaren)